ta3ag/lbd/docs/LangRef.rst

 memory.
 Implementations are allowed to either return a application specific value or a system wide value.
 On backends without support, this is lowered to a constant 0.

-Note that runtime support may be conditional on the privilege-level code is running at and the host platform.

 Standard C Library Intrinsics
 -----------------------------